chiefbiiko/tape-puppet/readme.md

 #### `new TapePuppetStream([opts])`

 Create a new `TapePuppetStream` instance, a transform stream.
 See above for available options.
+Note that options `emulate` and `devices` are available with the CLI only.
+Moreover, dictating window width and height programmatically requires setting `opts.args` to  an array that includes a string like `--window-size=${width},${height}`.

 The implementation is nothing more than a duplex stream.
 Pipe it, pump it, whatever...